bazelbuild/rules_go/go/crosstool.rst

 Introduction
 ------------

-.. warning:
-    This documentation is out of date.
+**WARNING:** This documentation is out of date.
 Some of the linked Bazel documentation has been deleted in later versions, and there are a number of TODOs.
 In particular, building and configuring a cross-compiling C++ toolchain and testing it with cgo should be covered. `#1642`_ tracks progress on this.

 The Go toolchain sometimes needs access to a working C/C++ toolchain in order to produce binaries that contain cgo code or require external linking. rules_go